U.S. oil prices jump as flooding hits Cushing hub

 OPEC and its allies including Russia, known as OPEC+, are due to meet over June 25-26 to discuss output policy, but it remains unclear whether their production pact will be extended.

-"Saudi Arabia seems to be in favor" of extending production cuts as U.S. output rises, said Gene McGillian, vice president of market research at Tradition Energy.
+"Saudi Arabia seems to be in favour" of extending production cuts as U.S. output rises, said Gene McGillian, vice president of market research at Tradition Energy.

 "The market would have to adjust downwardly to adjust for the barrels" if OPEC ended its cut of 1.2 million barrels per day (bpd).